Skip to Content

 Thinking is an important skill for adults and a skill that needs to be actively worked on.
 Many adults struggle to think outside the box, find solutions or think critically.

-Thinking games have the specific intention of working on children’s higher-order thinking skills and critical thinking skills.
+Thinking games aim to develop children’s higher-order and critical thinking skills.

 These stimulate children to actively practise thinking.